stefanoromboni/Bachelor-degree-thesis/README.md

 # Bachelor-degree-thesis
 This is my thesis in physics for my bachelor degree.
-The total credit is 3ECTS, so it isn't very complicate
+The total credit is 3ECTS, so it's not very complicate

 ABSTRACT_TESI.pdf is a short abstract explaining what I've done